bjmorgan/vasppy/docs/source/cli_scripts/convergence_testing.rst

 .. option:: -i INCAR, --incar INCAR

-   Path to template INCAR file.
-This file should contain all VASP parameters except ENCUT and KSPACING, which will be set automatically for each test.
+   Path to template INCAR file containing desired VASP parameters.
+Any ENCUT and KSPACING values in the template will be automatically overwritten for each convergence test.

 .. option:: -p POSCAR, --poscar POSCAR